Regulation Database – EPA & NHTSA - Motor Vehicles

 On August 2, 2018, EPA and NHTSA published a proposed rule to weaken the light-duty vehicle emission and fuel economy standards.
 The proposal – entitled the “Safer Affordable Fuel-Efficient (SAFE) Vehicles Rule" – would freeze the light-duty vehicle standards for MY 2021-2026 at 2020 levels, rather than having the standards become more stringent over time as provided for in the original rule.
 It would also revoke the waiver allowing California to establish more stringent standards which other states can then adopt.

 On September 19, 2019, EPA and NHTSA finalized the portion of the SAFE Rule that revokes the waiver permitting California to establish vehicle standards for greenhouse gases and zero-emission vehicles.
-California and twenty-two other states - plus Washington, D.C., New York City and Los Angeles - have challenged the waiver revocation in court.
+California and twenty-two other states - plus Washington, D.C., New York City and Los Angeles - have challenged the action in court.

 On March 31, 2020, EPA and NHTSA finalized the SAFE Rule.
 Under the final rule, GHG and CAFE standards will become 1.5% more stringent every year from 2020-2026.